RRAJ644/Javascript-Practice/README.md

 # Javascript-Practice

-This repository contains the javascript projects
+This repository contains the basic javascript projects to learn the javascript concepts